palantir/gradle-baseline/docs/best-practices/code-reviews/readme.md

 - Only submit **complete**, **self-reviewed** (by diff), and **self-tested** CRs.
-  In order to save reviewers' time, test the submitted changes (i.e., run the test suite), make sure they pass all builds as well as all tests and code quality checks -- both locally and on the CI servers -- *before assigning reviewers*.
+  In order to save reviewers' time, test the submitted changes (i.e., run the test suite), make sure they pass all builds as well as all tests and code quality checks, both locally and on the CI servers, *before assigning reviewers*.

 - **Refactoring CRs:** Refactoring CRs should not alter behavior;